Next Page

 1530 Contact Center Statistics

 Every contact received by SWI is counted and cataloged.
-Statistics are reported to the Legislature regarding the number and type of contacts, the amount of time spent by callers waiting to speak to an intake specialist, and the number of reports (intakes, information and referrals, or case-related special requests) completed for each DFPS, HHSC Child Care Regulation, or HHSC Provider Investigations program.
+Statistics are reported to the Legislature regarding the number and type of contacts, the amount of time spent by callers waiting to speak to an intake specialist, and the number of reports of any type completed for each DFPS program, Health and Human Services Commission (HHSC) Child Care Regulation (CCR), and HHSC Provider Investigations (PI).

 1600 Organizational Structure